nanoporetech/tombo/docs/model_training.rst

 Several options are supplied in order to ensure more robust parameter estimates via read depth thresholds at various stages of model estimation (``--minimum-test-reads``, ``--coverage-threshold`` and ``--minimum-kmer-observations``).

-The model estimation command is capable of using mutiple processes via the ``--multiprocess-region-size`` and ``--processes`` options with similar behavior as these options in the ``test_significance`` command.
+The model estimation command is capable of using mutiple processes via the ``--multiprocess-region-size`` and ``--processes`` options with similar behavior as these options in the ``detect_modifications`` command.
 The multi-processing only applies to the genome position level computation and not the global model estimation stage; as such changes in multi-processing options will not change resulting models.

 ==========================
 ``estimate_alt_reference``